 Planning

 Class hours Hours outside the classroom Total hours

 Lecturing 13 30 43

 Problem solving 25 50 75

-Laboratory practices 40 3 43
+Laboratory practical 40 3 43

 Autonomous problem solving 0 10 10

 Presentation 5 5 10

-Supervised work 1 10 11
+Mentored work 1 10 11

-Short answer tests 2 8 10
+Problem and/or exercise solving 2 8 10

 Essay questions exam 3 20 23

+1. 6.1 .
+1 .

-The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.
+\The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.

 Methodologies Description Lecturing During these classes (one hour per week) the teacher will explain the most relevant aspects of the subject.
 The students will have the available documentation on Tem@.
 Problem solving There will be a set of exercises of each subject available for the students.
 Some of these exercises will be solve in class and other ones will be solved by each student and presented to the teacher in order to be corrected.
-Laboratory practices Laboratory sessions will last 3.5 hours.
+Laboratory practical Laboratory sessions will last 3.5 hours.
 The experimental procedure will be available for the students and they will have to write a report for each session.
 Autonomous problem solving The students will have to solve some exercises and questions and they will have to present them to the teacher before the deadline.
 Presentation The students will have to make an oral presentation related to the theoretical bases, experimental procedure, obtained results and conclusions for some of their laboratory sessions.